Security as an Integral Part of DOD Programs ED501.10

 Note: The Registration for upcoming semesters of Advanced and Graduate courses begin 3 months before a semester start date.
 At that time, the "enroll me" button will become active and will allow users to register.

-Course Learning Outcomes: This course is designed to enable students to:
+Course Learning Outcomes: This course will enable students to:

-• Analyze, explain, and assess the broad scope of disciplines and functions within the DOD security arena
+• Analyze and assess a broad scope of security disciplines and programs in the DOD.

-• Assess and analyze the costs and effects of policy decisions on the security program and its interrelationships with other DOD programs
+• Estimate the costs and effects of policy decisions on security programs and discuss the interdependence and integration of security systems.

 Delivery Method: Virtual Instructor-led Education (VILE)